U.S. FDA gives broader approval to GSK's Zejula for ovarian cancer

 Zejula is the first PARP inhibitor cleared for use on its own as a first-line maintenance therapy for ovarian cancer patients who do not have a mutation of the BRCA enzyme, which occurs in about 20% of women with ovarian cancer.

-Maintenance therapy - meaning it is used to help keep cancer from recurring - can significantly boost sales because the drug is typically used for a longer duration.
+Maintenance therapy can significantly boost sales because the drug is typically used for a longer duration.

 The FDA nod will help Zejula better compete with rival PARP inhibitors, which include AstraZeneca and Merck & Co’s Lynparza and Clovis Oncology’s Rubraca.